top of page

 When we use the term "usher," we emphasize the act of showing individuals to their seats, places, or destinations, typically in a polite and organized manner.
 Ushering can take place in various contexts, such as in theaters, churches, events, or ceremonies, where ushers play a crucial role in ensuring that guests or attendees find their appropriate locations comfortably.
 This verb also carries connotations of welcoming and facilitating a smooth and orderly experience for those being ushered.
 Ushers are often seen as helpful and courteous individuals who enhance the overall guest experience by providing guidance and assistance.

-Example sentences of usher
+Example sentences containing usher

 1. They'll usher you to your seat, making sure you're comfortable and ready.